ericmedvet/evolved-ge/README.md

 * different replacement strategies, different selection criteria, different genetic operators.

 Finally, it can be easily configured and instrumented to output several metrics describing ongoing evolutions.
+Among them, there is the visualization tool called DU Map [7].

 Defining a problem
 ==================